How much will it cost to Drywall my house?

 |Total Square Footage||705ft2|

-You can then take your total square footage number for the entire job and multiply this by the contractor's square footage rate.
+Once you have determined your sheet count and corresponding drywall square footage count, you can multiply this by the contractor's square footage rate.
 Labor prices vary from state to state and city to city.
 Prices for both hanging and taping drywall labor can range from 40 cents per square foot to 80 cents per square foot not including material.
 You should expect to pay more in labor for rooms with high ceilings, tricky angles, or decorative soffits.
 Don't expect to get these square footage rates for a one room job or small remodel.
 Most Contractors will not quote based on their standard footage rates unless the job is more than fifty sheets.
 The example above of a 15' x 15' room, requiring only 16 or 17 sheets of drywall, would not receive the square footage quote unless it is part of a house with three or four rooms this size.

 Contractors have different square footage rates for labor based on their company and it's ability.
 For material costs only, you should expect an estimate of 30 to 33 cents per square foot.
 Contractors may have local area drywall supply stores from whom they order material.
 Some however chose to use "The Home Depot" or "Lowes" since these big box stores have prices very competitive to that of local material supply shops.
 Material supply shops may offer discounts to contractors to court their business, but there is quite a bit of competition in the market now so most prices for material average around 30 to 33 cents per square foot.